 What are the Hottest Peppers in the World?

-For now, these are the hottest peppers in the world:
+For now, these are the hottest and spiciest peppers in the world:

 Starting this list of the hottest peppers you can find is the grand poobah of all chili peppers which is none other than Smokin’ Ed’s Carolina Reaper.
 Originally named the “HP22BNH7” and holding the Guinness World Record since August 2013, this pepper is bred by cultivator Ed Currie, who runs the PuckerButt Pepper Company in Fort Mill, South Carolina.

 Back in February 2012, the New Mexico State University’s Chili Pepper Institute recognized the Trinidad Moruga Scorpion as the hottest chili pepper in the world at the time.
-Just because it’s second place don’t take it for granted.
+Just because it’s only the second hottest hottest pepper in the world, don’t take it for granted.
 One bite of this little monster and the heat never stops.

 Also known as the 7 Pod Douglah or Chocolate 7 Pod, this bad boy is both rare and the hottest pepper in the world that isn’t red.
 It is said that one pod can spice up to seven pots of stew, which now you know how it got its name.
 It’s characterized by a dark brown or deep purple skin with numerous ‘pimples’ on its surface.
 It starts out green and then matures to the dark color that’s unique to Douglah.